dhleong/ps4-waker/README.md

   You cannot send the actual x, square, etc. buttons
   A string of key presses may be provided, separated by spaces, and they will be sent sequentially.
+  In addition, a key name may be followed by a colon and a duration in milliseconds to hold that key, eg: ps4-waker remote ps:1000
 ```

 For most cases, simply run the executable with no arguments.
 On first run,